BlockchainCommons/GordianWallet-iOS/README.md

 *(Previously known as FullyNoded-2)*

-**_GordianWallet-iOS_** is an open source iOS Bitcoin wallet that connects via Tor V3 authenticated service to the full node of your choice, including: a bitcoind installed using either [GordianNode-macOS](https://github.com/BlockchainCommons/GordianNode-macOS) or another Bitcoin Standup program such as [Linux Scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts); a full-node box such as [Nodl](https://www.nodl.it/) or [Rasbiblitz](https://github.com/rootzoll/raspiblitz); or a full-node service such as [BTCpay](https://btcpayserver.org/]). *GordianWallet* is a self-sovereign wallet, and self-sovereignty means that you get to decide.
+**_GordianWallet-iOS_** is an open source iOS Bitcoin wallet that connects via Tor V3 authenticated service to the full node of your choice, including: a bitcoind installed using either [GordianServer-macOS](https://github.com/BlockchainCommons/GordianServer-macOS) or another Bitcoin Standup program such as [Linux Scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts); a full-node box such as [Nodl](https://www.nodl.it/) or [Rasbiblitz](https://github.com/rootzoll/raspiblitz); or a full-node service such as [BTCpay](https://btcpayserver.org/]). *GordianWallet* is a self-sovereign wallet, and self-sovereignty means that you get to decide.

 *GordianWallet* allows for multiple wallet templates, including: legacy, SegWit-compatible, and SegWit-native hot wallets using a single signature (seed on iOS device); a warm wallet using multisig (seed on iOS device, keys on full node, offline seed, etc.); or a number of cold wallet templates that leverage PSBTs (Partially Signed Bitcoin Transactions), such as cold offline seeds, third-party collaborative custody services, and various air-gapped hardware solutions using QR codes. *GordianWallet* can potentially support almost anything that can be described by a [bitcoind descriptor](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).

-*GordianWallet-iOS* is part of the [GordianSystem](https://github.com/BlockchainCommons/GordianSystem).
+*GordianWallet-iOS* is part of the [Gordian system](https://github.com/BlockchainCommons/Gordian).

 <img src="./Images/home_screen_collapsed.PNG" alt="Gordian Wallet app Home Screen" width="250"/> <img src="./Images/home_screen_expanded.PNG" alt="Gordian Wallet app Home Screen" width="250"/>